 Alternative education loans, also known as private education loans, help bridge the gap between the actual cost of education and the limited amount the government allows a student to borrow in its student loan programs.

 Private loans are offered by private lenders and there are no federal forms to complete.
 Eligibility for private student loans often depends on a borrower’s and co-borrower’s credit score.

->

-> Private education loans tend to cost more than the federal education loans, but are less expensive than credit card debt.
+Private education loans do not have the same benefits as the federal education loans, but are less expensive than credit card debt.
 Federal education loans offer fixed interest rates, flexible repayment benefits, and forgiveness options.
 For these reasons, we recommend students exhaust eligibility for federal student loans before resorting to private student loans.

->

-> Private student loans typically have variable interest rates, with the interest rate pegged to an index, such as LIBOR or PRIME, plus a margin.
+Private student loans have variable or fixed interest rates, with the interest rate pegged to an index, such as LIBOR or PRIME, plus a margin.

->

-> The LIBOR index is the London Interbank Offered Rate and represents what it costs a lender to borrow money.
+The LIBOR index is the London Interbank Offered Rate and represents what it costs a lender to borrow money.
 The PRIME Lending Rate is the interest rate lenders offer to their most credit-worthy customers.
 To check the current index rates, please visit BankRate.